libreksp/libreksp.github.io/beerware/beerware.md

 ~~~
     "/*
     * ----------------------------------------------------------------------------
-    * "THE KLONDIKE BEERWARE LICENSE" (Revision 1):
+    * "THE KLONDIKE BEERWARE LICENSE" (Revision 3):
     * <username@example.com> wrote this file.
 As long as you retain this notice you
     * can do whatever you want with this stuff.
-If find this project worth it,
+If you find this project worth it,
     * you can contribute to The Klondike Software Project.
     * ----------------------------------------------------------------------------
     */"